Loading...

 So as things are rising up off of the ground, it can then start to rapidly cool down.

-So Sofia says, "What happens when water vapour cools down?"
+So Sophia says, what happens when water vapor cools down?
 Do you know?
-Have a quick discussion and restart the video When you've done that.
+Have a quick discussion and restart the video when you've done that.

-Jun says, "I know that as water vapour in my bathroom touches the cold tiles, it condenses back into liquid water."
-Have you ever noticed this if you are in the bathroom or maybe even in the kitchen if you've been cooking and it's got very hot?
-You can see there water droplets on a cold tile.
+Have you ever noticed this?
+If you are in the bathroom or maybe even in the kitchen, if you've been cooking and it's got very hot, you can see there are water droplets on a cold tile.

-So the water vapour in the atmosphere begins to cool.
+So the water vapor in the atmosphere begins to cool.

 So it's held in the atmosphere as a cloud, and the clouds can then be moved around by the wind.

-So tiny water droplets as clouds move around as our water vapour cools and condenses.
+So tiny water droplets as clouds move around as our water vapor cools and condenses.

 Let's stop and think.

-What happens to water vapour as it rises in the atmosphere?
-Does it warm and evaporate more, does it cool and condense, or does it travel into space?
+What happens to water vapor as it rises in the atmosphere?
+Does it warm and evaporate more?
+Does it cool and condense?
+Or does it travel into space?
 The correct answer here is it cools and condenses.

 What happens to make clouds form?
-Does water vapour condense, does liquid water evaporate, or does liquid water freeze?
-The correct answer here is water vapour condenses.
+Does water vapor condense?
+Does liquid water evaporate?
+Or does liquid water freeze?
+The correct answer here is water vapor condenses.

 Now the droplets of water in the clouds get larger.